Only students of the Advanced MSc International Relations and Diplomacy programme can take this course.

 A critical understanding of key theoretical concepts and debates.

-Improved writing skills aimed at a wider readership and including writing concisely.
+Improved collaborative writing skills aimed at a wider readership and including writing concisely.

 On the right-hand side of the programme front page of the E-Prospectus you will find a link to the online timetables.